Pistol Bags

 Safety

 The safety that comes with the gun is a standard mil-spec safety.
-This is probably one of the few things I’d change on this gun and I’m going to get to upgrades in a little bit.
+This is probably one of the few things I’d change on this gun, and I will get to upgrades in a little bit.

 stag ar15 safety